 Ramo was already renowned for its delicious homemade cakes, but it was in 1972 that a pivotal moment occurred, forever changing the brand’s destiny.
 One of Don Rafael Molano’s sons had an ingenious idea – to envelop the Gala cake in a layer of rich chocolate.
 This innovative concept would eventually become the unmistakable hallmark of Chocoramo.
 It was Don Olimpo Lopez, a dedicated baker at Ramo, who turned this idea into reality by meticulously coating a slice of Gala cake with a layer of chocolate.

 Initially, the idea faced challenges.
 The chocolate proved too heavy for the delicate cake, causing it to crumble.
 However, Lopez persisted.
-Over six months, he tirelessly perfected the recipe until the cake could gracefully bear the weight of the chocolate.
+Over six months, he tirelessly worked at the recipe until the cake could perfectly bear the weight of the chocolate.
 Thus, Chocoramo was born – a product that would not only lead the market but also become the crown jewel in Ramo’s legacy.

 Chocoramo quickly found its way into the hearts of Colombians.
 Over the years, it became Ramo’s most iconic product and a driving force behind the company’s success.
 Its popularity soared, with a staggering 219 million Chocoramos sold each year.
 Chocoramo’s reach also extended beyond Colombia’s borders, captivating taste buds in countries like Australia and the United States.